Updated on April 3, 5:35 p.m. (GMT+8): Fixed image sizes.

 Talon Esports’ story conveyed through style

-Aside from providing the team with functional pieces, Chiu also makes sure that his merchandise designs convey the story of Talon Esports, a Hong Kong-based esports organization established back in 2017.
-The “Soar with Talon” collection presents the right design elements from the graphics, trims, to the colors used in each apparel.
-The collection not only reflects the journey of Talon’s players but the fans’ support and passion as well.
+Aside from providing the team with functional pieces, Chiu also made sure that his merchandise designs conveyed the story of Talon Esports, a Hong Kong-based esports organization established back in 2017.
+The “Soar with Talon” collection presented the right design elements from the graphics, and trims, to the colors used in each piece of apparel.
+The collection not only reflected the journey of Talon’s players but the fans’ support and passion as well.

 “Being that the ‘talon’ is a bird’s claw, it only felt right to focus on those elements to further the development of our brand equity,” explained Chiu.
 “I thought about our seasonal mantra, ‘Soar With Talon’, and the idea of focusing on the science of that physical journey as a great direction to go with.
 From there, I began looking into the science of flight and applying the lens of gaming to it.”

-These elements are also present in Talon Esports’ second merch drop with new details starring the organization’s League of Legends team, Paris Saint-Germain (PSG) Talon, in mind.
+These elements were also present in Talon Esports’ second merch drop with new details starring the organization’s League of Legends team, Paris Saint-Germain (PSG) Talon, in mind.

 “We’ve added small elements that hark back to the league, such as our favorite souls, gaming controls, and, most importantly, our roots which are represented via location coordinates for our teams, country codes, and links to Paris,” said Chiu.